things4it/JTLShop-Plugin-CategoryImageGeneration/README.md

 This plugin generates images for categories which doesn't have a image.

 The generated image is based on three random products of the category and their subcategories (down to 5th level).
 By default missing images will be checked every day at 00:00 via cron-job.
-To see the generated images directly, you have to clear the template-cache manually if enabled.

 The plugin uses the jtl-shop default tables for the images
 * no custom mechanism was provided for image handling